 #1) Stock Warrants – A Very Brief History

 Stock warrants have been around for many decades.
 The first I heard of warrants was in Benjamin Graham’s classic book, The Intelligent Investor (the version written in the 1970s).
 Many wealthy investors, like Graham’s most famous student, Warren Buffett, regularly use stock warrants in multi-million dollar deals.
-But these days, many retailers are getting exposure to stock warrants via SPACs.
+But these days, many retail investors are getting exposure to stock warrants via SPACs.
 SPACs often use warrants to entice investors.

 #2) What is a Stock Warrant?